notatuta/repeat-accumulate/README.md

 In this simplified Tanner graph with three bits of data and *Q=2*, the squares at the top represent check nodes, and circles at the bottom represent variable nodes.

 Variable nodes are of two kinds: *parity bits* with two inputs (except the last one that has one input), and *data bits* with *Q* inputs.
-Here variable nodes 0 through 5 are parity bits, and 6 through 8 are data bits.
+Here variable nodes 0 through 2 are data bits, and 3 through 8 are parity bits.

 Once all parity checks are satisfied (or we reach maximum number of iterations, which usually means that some errors cannot be corrected), compare values held by variable nodes for data bits with zero to recover original bits.